MicrobitPolska/FunWithMicrobit/en/chapter02/README.md

-# Micro:bit & Mu Editor
+# Micro:bit & Mu editor

 ## What will you learn during this chapter ?

-* What it means 'programming'
 * What BBC Micro:bit is
 * In which language we can talk with BBC Micro:bit
-* How to talk with your Micro:Bit (MuEditor)
+* How to talk with your Micro:Bit (Mu editor)

-## The art of programming
-Probably you have already heard the word 'programming'.

-But what does it mean ?

-Well, to simplify programming is the art to talk with an electronic device (a computer or a BBC Micro:bit for example) to tell it do to something.
-See the Micro:bit as a best friend and programming like the way to ask him for a favour.

 ## BBC Micro:bit
 What is a BBC Micro:bit ?